Guatemala national football team

-The Guatemala national football team (Selección de fútbol de Guatemala) represents Guatemala in men's international football and is controlled by the Federación Nacional de Fútbol de Guatemala (National Football Federation of Guatemala).
-Founded in 1919, it has been affiliated with FIFA since 1946 and founding member of CONCACAF since 1961.
-It was also affiliated with CCCF, which was the former governing body of football in Central America and Caribbean and a predecessor confederation of CONCACAF, from 1938 to 1961.
+The Guatemala national football team (Selección de fútbol de Guatemala) represents Guatemala in men's international football, which is governed by the Federación Nacional de Fútbol de Guatemala (National Football Federation of Guatemala) founded in 1919.
+It has been an affiliate member of FIFA since 1946 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate member of UNCAF in the Central American Zone.
+From 1938 to 1961, it was a member of CCCF, the former governing body of football in Central America and Caribbean and a predecessor confederation of CONCACAF, and also a member of PFC, the former unified confederation of the Americas, from 1946 to 1961.

-The team has made three Olympic tournament appearances, competing at the 1968, 1976, and 1988 Olympic Games.
-Guatemala have yet to qualify for the finals tournament of the World Cup, although they have reached the final round of qualification on five occasions.
+Guatemala has never qualified for the FIFA World Cup, but has participated three times in the Olympic football tournament (1968, 1976, and 1988).

-Guatemala is one of three national teams from the Central American zone to have won the CONCACAF's premier continental competition, winning the CONCACAF Championship in 1967.
-The team's best performance under the CONCACAF Gold Cup format was reaching the semi-finals twice (1996 and 2025).
+Guatemala has participated twenty-one times in CONCACAF's premier continental competition, it is one of three Central American teams to have won a title, winning the CONCACAF Championship in 1967.
+The team's best performance under the CONCACAF Gold Cup format was finishing fourth place in 1996 and reaching the semifinals in 2025.
+It has participated twice in League A, once in League B and once in League C of the CONCACAF Nations League.

-Regionally, it also won the Copa Centroamericana in 2001 (organized by UNCAF).
+Regionally, the team won the Copa Centroamericana in 2001, and finished as runners-up three times in the CCCF Championship.